Holmes: ‘Luxury’ Tax Puts Unfair Burden on Women, Families for Basic Necessities

 Every week, families line up at our locations for the diaper giveaways we hold for our community.
 A necessity for our youngest and most vulnerable members of the community, and still, many parents struggle to afford diapers.
-So why does Missouri tax diapers and feminine hygiene products at a ‘luxury’ tax rate?
+So why do Missouri tax diapers and feminine hygiene products at a ‘luxury’ tax rate?

 In the Show-Me-State, the tax levied on the purchase of diapers and feminine hygiene products is 4.225 percent, a rate so high that it is considered a luxury tax rate.
 The tax rate for groceries is 1.225 percent.

-So why would a community health center be concerned about tax rates for diapers and feminine care items.
+So why would a community health center be concerned about tax rates for diapers and feminine care items?
 Eliminating the luxury tax on diapers and feminine hygiene products significantly benefits young families, women, and girls across Missouri.
-According to an op-ed in the February 23, 2023, Missouri Times, about one in three U.S. parents with children between 0-3 have trouble affording enough diapers for their children.
+According to an op-ed on February 23, 2023, Missouri Times, about one in three U.S. parents with children between 0-3 have trouble affording enough diapers for their children.
 In addition to the financial burden, adequate diaper changes help prevent children from developing urinary tract infections and skin infections.
 This tax cut will help Missouri parents meet their children’s health needs in addition to freeing up needed funds for other critical expenses.

 This same tax cut will help the Missouri girls and women who have reported missing school, or using paper towels, old clothes, and other unhygienic items in place of pads and tampons because they can’t afford to purchase enough feminine hygiene products every month.